sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 We are currently in progress to retire TimescaleDB in favor of the standard vanilla Postgres image that ships with Sourcegraph.
 This will simplify our operations, support, and likely will not present a performance problem given the primary constraint on Code Insights is search throughput.

-The current timeline is planned that this migration will begin in 3.37, and finish in 3.38.
+The current timeline is planned such that this migration will begin in 3.37, and finish in 3.38.

 ## Insight Metadata
 Historically, insights ran entirely within the Sourcegraph extensions API on the browser.
 These insights are limited to small sets of manually defined repositories